riodelphino/macime/README.md

-# ime-select.swift
+# macime.swift

 > [!Warning]
 > Still a prototype.
 Use with caution.
 Feedback and issues are welcome!

-An alternative for [im-select](https://github.com/daipeihust/im-select) in MacOS.
+An alternative for [macism](https://github.com/laishulu/macism) and [im-select](https://github.com/daipeihust/im-select) in MacOS.

-In nvim, there was a slight time lag after executing the `im-select` command.

-This code is written in swift, so 10-60% faster than `im-select`.
-(It depends the commands.)
+`macism` reduces the slight time lag for executing these command in MacOS's nvim, and provide convenient features.

 The original swift code is here.
 Thank you for sharing!
 [https://it.commutty.com/denx/articles/b17c2ef01d10486d90fcf6f26f74fe58](https://it.commutty.com/denx/articles/b17c2ef01d10486d90fcf6f26f74fe58)

+## Why macime?

+- Written in swift
+- Rich features
+- Reduce 10-60% time lag of `im-select` or `macism`.
+(It depends the command usages.)

 ## Feature